 VA Reviews that Follow IRB Approval

-Final PO and ISO reviews occur after IRB approval.
+Final PO and ISSO reviews occur after IRB approval.
 This final review will constitute follow-up with the investigator and/or the IRB to ensure the proposed research is compliant with privacy, confidentiality, and information security requirements.

-If the PO or ISO identify deficiencies during the final review, the deficiencies and necessary corrections will be communicated via internal VASNHCS channels to the PI.
+If the PO or ISSO identify deficiencies during the final review, the deficiencies and necessary corrections will be communicated via internal VASNHCS channels to the PI.
 The PI will be told the research may not commence until the deficiencies have been corrected.
-The PI will be instructed to submit the additional PO/ISO requested changes as a new amendment package in IRBNet.
+The PI will be instructed to submit the additional PO/ISSO requested changes as a new amendment package in IRBNet.
 The IRB will follow standard procedures in reviewing the amendment request.